 Advanced decision support technologies that leverage artificial intelligence and machine learning are being developed to harmonize situational awareness and optimize air traffic control at airports, in terminal areas, and in en route airspace.
-Here, a staff member evaluates the operation of current decision support technologies at Toronto Pearson International and other major Canadian airports in the future.
+Here, a staff member evaluates the operation of current decision support technologies at Toronto Pearson International Airport.
+In collaboration with NAV CANADA, the Laboratory is developing new aviation weather technologies that will be prototyped at Toronto and other major Canadian airports in the future.